Gestation: 28 Weeks

-And I loved so many things about church-going; the vigorous handshakes, the cute teenaged missionaries, playing in the weekend volleyball tournaments, the cute teenaged missionaries, summer church camp with s’mores, campfire songs, starry skies, late-into-the-night stories with girlfriends replete with sonorific belches …. and the cute teenaged missionaries.
+And I loved so many things about church-going; the vigorous handshakes, the cute teenaged missionaries, playing in the weekend volleyball tournaments, the cute teenaged missionaries, summer church camp with s’mores, campfire songs, starry skies, late-into-the-night stories with girlfriends replete with sonorific belches … and the cute teenaged missionaries.

 Or in the Bible as a literal document.
-Or in one true church.
+Or in ONE TRUE CHURCH.
 Or in following strict rules in order not to commit a sin.
 I feel like I just committed a sin by writing that.
 (Don’t tell God.
 Or Jesus).

 I was still subconsciously encumbered by religious guilt (particularly in my sex life – note the late discovery – at 27- that the female orgasm actually exists!), but had nothing to turn to during troubled times except my own labyrinthine brain which had often caused the trouble in the first place.

 There will come a day when she’s on the cusp of yet another break-up, another failed job, more unresolved conflicts with we-her-parents or epic battles with self loathing that she’ll need her own faith to get her through.
 And I have such a whispery platform for her to build on.

-So trapped between the two worlds of religion and atheism I pray to my shapeless God – like Joe Banks in my favorite, horribly flawed movie, Joe Versus The Volcano, who awakens to find himself lost at sea, floating on his huge steamer trunk, close to death, looking up at the magnificent beauty of a harvest moon that floats on the ocean –
+So, trapped between the two worlds of religion and atheism, I pray to my shapeless God – like Joe Banks in my favorite, horribly flawed movie, Joe Versus The Volcano, who awakens to find himself lost at sea, floating on his huge steamer trunk, close to death, looking up at the magnificent beauty of a harvest moon that floats on the ocean –

-And after this prayer I somehow feel better, like maybe I don’t have to have all the answers.
+And after this prayer, I somehow feel better, like maybe I don’t have to have all the answers.
 And I can let go.
 After I stop coughing.
 If that ever happens.